MicrosoftDocs/cpp-docs/docs/standard-library/path-class.md

 1. `u32string()` for `string<char32_t, Traits, Alloc>()`

-The second member function converts the sequence stored in `mypath` to the encoding favored by the host system for a char sequence and returns it stored in an object of type string.
+The second member function converts the sequence stored in `mypath` to the encoding favored by the host system for a **char** sequence and returns it stored in an object of type `string`.

 ## <a name="string_type"></a> path::string_type